kudobuilder/kudo/keps/0035-json-schema-export.md

 ## Motivation

-JSON-schema is the preferred way to generate a user-friendly UI to configure a new instance of a KUDO operator or to trigger plans with parameters.
+JSON-schema is the preferred way to describe datastructures for parameters and generate user-friendly UIs.
 KUDO should be able to export a JSON-schema that describes the required parameters.

 KEP-33 proposes a full replacement of the existing flat list `params.yaml` with a nested and typed structure described by JSON-schema.
 This is a big breaking change and requires a lot of work to get right in a single release.